 Choose the Right Sunroom Windows

-Another reason you might have problems with unwanted hot or cold air in your sunroom is the design of the windows.
-Some models don’t have windows at all, which makes it harder for you to control the temperature of the living space.
+Another reason you might have problems with unwanted hot or cold air and find it difficult to keep your sunroom cool is the design of the windows.
+Some models don’t have insulated windows at all, which makes it harder for you to control the temperature of the living space.
+Windows can be large or small, but if they’re not insulated properly insulated they’ll let excessive heat into the room.
 Double-check whether the model you’ve chosen has windows that open before giving it the go-ahead with the sunroom contractor.
 You can even get a sunroom with a retractable roof if you want to truly get the best of inside and outside.

 How to Keep Your Sunroom Cool in Hot Weather